hjsimpso/fungarium/README.md

 <!-- badges: end -->

-An R package for enhancing the access and analysis of fungaria collections data.
+An R package for enabling the use of fungaria collections data in comprehensive trait analyses.

 ## Introduction